chloeyye28/proposal-ops-automation/README.md

-# Proposal-ops-automation
+# Proposal-Ops-automation
 Welcome!
-This repository documents has a collection of automation app script I've built and designed to optimize the proposal lifecycle, RFQ workflows, and operational/admin logistics for large-scale industrial bidding.
+This repository documents has a collection of automation app script I've built and designed to optimize the Proposal lifecycle, RFQ workflows, and operational/admin logistics for large-scale Construction bidding.

 ## 📁 Projects